danielcaraway/danielcaraway.github.io/_pages/projects/ISL/CH9.md

 ### 9.2 Support Vector Classifier

+If N > P, data is often not separable by a linear boundary.

+HOWEVER, in problems like genomics and other problems with a lot of y-data, the sample points are less than the dimensions and...

+When the number of sample points is less than the number of dimensions (y) you can always separate with a hyperplane.

+QUESTION

+If we increase C (the error budget) in an SVM, do you expect the standard error of 𝛽 to increase or decrease?

+ANSWER

+Decrease

+EXPLANATION

+Increasing C makes the margin "softer," so that the orientation of the separating hyperplane is influenced by more points.

 ### 9.3 Feature Expansion and the SVM

 ### 9.4 Example and Comparison with Logistic Regression